 Leveraging our commercial credit data and analytics, as well as compliance intelligence, our Finance & Risk solutions are used in the critical decisioning processes of finance, risk, compliance and procurement departments worldwide.
 We are a market leader in commercial credit decisioning, with many of the top businesses in the world utilizing our solutions to make informed decisions when considering extending business loans and trade credit.
 We are also a leading provider of data and analytics to businesses looking to analyze supplier relationships and more effectively collect outstanding receivables.
 We believe our proprietary Paydex score is widely relied upon as an important measure of credit health for businesses.
-We are well positioned to provide accessible and actionable insights and analytics that mitigate risk and uncertainty, and ultimately protect and drive increased profitability for our clients.
+We are well positioned to provide accessible and articular increased profitability for our clients.